UK taking 'steps' after illegal copying of EU Schengen data

 The issue comes amid heightened anxiety over the UK's end of October deadline to leave the European Union.
 The UK wants to keep security access to EU databases like SIS.

-King, himself British, said that in the event of a no-deal Brexit, security cooperation would have to be based on other other international and non-EU frameworks.
+King, himself British, said that in the event of a no-deal Brexit, security cooperation would have to be based on other international and non-EU frameworks.

 "I have to say, since I have spent the past three and half years of my life devoted to this, EU frameworks are better than many areas than the other existing international frameworks," he said.